Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: Putting Everything Together

-Additionally we maintain, for every node $ v \in V $, the node $ c_i (v) $ which is a node with minimum $ \distest (u, v) $ among all nodes $ u $ of priority $ j $ such that $ v \in B (u) $.
+Additionally we maintain, for every node $ v \in V $ and every $ 1 \leq i \leq \p - 1 $, the node $ c_i (v) $ which is a node with minimum $ \distest (u, v) $ among all nodes $ u $ of priority $ i $ such that $ v \in B (u) $.
 This can be done as follows.
 For every node $ v $ we maintain a heap containing all nodes $ u $ of priority $ i $ such that $ v \in B(u) $ using the key $ \distest (u, v) $.
 Every time $ v $ joins or leaves $ B (u) $ we insert or remove $ u $ from the heap of $ v $.
 Every time $ \distest (u, v) $ changes, we update the key of $ u $ in the heap of $ v $.
 After each insert, remove, or update in the heap of some node $ v $, we find the minimal element $ c_i (v) $ of the heap.
-As each heap operation takes logarithmic time, the total update time of the algorithm of \Cref{pro:from_sssp_to_balls} only increases by a logarithmic factor.
+As each heap operation takes logarithmic time, the total update time of the algorithm of \Cref{pro:from_sssp_to_balls} only increases by a logarithmic factor, which does not alter the overall running time bound of our algorithm.

 \begin{procedure} \eIf{$ v \in B (u) $}{ $ \distest' (u, v) \gets \distest (u, v) $\; }{ Set $ i $ to the priority of $ u $\; \ForEach{$ j = i + 1 $ \KwTo $ k - 1 $}{ \eIf{$ c_j (u) $ exists}{ $ v'' \gets c_j (u) $\; $ \distest' (v'', v) \gets $ \Query{$v''$, $v$}\; $ \distest_j' (u, v) \gets \distest (v, v'') + \distest' (v'', v) $\; }{ $ \distest_j' (u, v) \gets \infty $\; } } $ \distest' (u, v) \gets \min_{i+1 \leq j \leq k-1} \distest_j' (u, v) $\; } \KwRet{$ \distest' (u, v) $}\; \end{procedure}